00one00/rswr_systems/apps/customer_portal/API_DOCUMENTATION.md

 ## Error Handling

-The API endpoints include error handling for common scenarios:
+The API implements consistent error handling for common scenarios:

-1. **User Not Authenticated**: Django's `@login_required` decorator redirects to the login page.
+1. **Authentication Errors**: The `@login_required` decorator handles unauthorized access by redirecting to the login page.

-2. **Customer Profile Not Found**: Returns a 404 status with an error message.
+2. **Missing Customer Profile**: If a user is authenticated but doesn't have an associated customer profile, a 404 status is returned with an error message.

-3. **Server Error**: Standard Django error handling applies; 500 status is returned.
+3. **Server Errors**: Django's standard error handling returns appropriate 500-series status codes for unexpected errors.

 ## Best Practices for API Usage

-1. **Error Handling**: Always include error handling in your API calls.
+1. **Include Error Handling**: Always implement error handling for API calls to provide a smooth user experience even when data cannot be loaded.

-2. **Loading States**: Show loading indicators while waiting for API responses.
+2. **Show Loading States**: Display loading indicators while waiting for API responses, especially for visualizations.

-3. **Caching**: Consider caching API responses if they are used frequently.
+3. **Implement Caching**: Consider caching API responses in the browser for frequently accessed data that doesn't change often.

-4. **Rate Limiting**: Be mindful of how frequently you call the APIs, especially in loops or intervals.
+4. **Handle Network Issues**: Implement retry logic or graceful degradation for network failures.

-5. **Authentication**: Ensure users are authenticated before attempting to access the APIs.
+5. **Respect Rate Limits**: Avoid making excessive API calls, especially in loops or short intervals.

-## Future API Extensions
+## Planned Future API Extensions

-Potential future API endpoints that may be implemented:
+The following API endpoints are planned for future development:

-1. **Repair Details API**: Get detailed information about a specific repair.
+1. **Repair Details API**: Detailed information retrieval for specific repairs.

-2. **Repair Status Update API**: Allow customers to update repair statuses via API.
+2. **Repair Status Update API**: Allow customers to programmatically update repair statuses.

-3. **Repair Request API**: Submit new repair requests programmatically.
+3. **Repair Request API**: Submit new repair requests via the API.

-4. **Customer Profile API**: Retrieve and update customer profile information.
+4. **Customer Profile API**: Access and update customer profile information.